manolisliolios/vue-sui-wallet/README.md

 ### Login Button

-You can render a "connect to wallet" button using the following code.
+The component is global, you don't need to import it per-component.
-The component is global, no need to do direct import.
+You can render it using the following code.

 ```
 <sui-connect-button></sui-connect-button>